Serka-M/mmlong2/README.md

 <br/>

 **Future improvements**<br/>
-Suggestions on improving the workflow or fixing bugs are always welcome.
+Suggestions on improving the workflow or fixing bugs are always welcome.<br/>
 Please use the GitHub `Issues` section or e-mail the main author at mase@bio.aau.dk.